 Step 1: If your notes won’t be converting to common, you’ll want to create a new security class that they can convert in to.
-That can be done under Securities > Summary > New Security in the left menu.
+That can be done under Security Classes > Summary > Actions > New Security Class.

 Step 2: In the new copy you’ll want to record the conversion to equity.
-Instructions on recording conversions can be found here.
-Be sure to record the exact amounts from the financing round tool data.
+Instructions on recording conversions can be found here (or multiple notes at once here).
+Be sure to copy the exact amounts from the financing round tool data.

-NOTE: If you don’t want to check invested capital or ownership percentage changes for note holders, you can skip the conversions and record a single preferred issuance for new shares under step 2 (in this case, 637,142.85 new shares).
+NOTE: If you don’t want to check invested capital or ownership percentage changes for note holders, you can skip the conversions and record a single preferred issuance for new shares under the next step.

-Step 3: After you’ve recorded the conversions to equity, be sure to record the new preferred stock from the new money investment (if you skipped the individual conversions, be sure to add the new shares for the notes also):
+Step 3: After you’ve recorded the conversions to equity, be sure to record the new preferred stock from the new money investment under Primary Issuances (if you skipped the individual conversions, be sure to add the new shares for the notes also):